Hopefully you can’t notice it much, but I recently ported this blog from Pelican to Hugo.

 whenever I stumble across something like this, I shout out 'FECUNDITY'

-internally to myself. :shrug:
+internally to myself. 🤷

 While I was working on this project, I noticed the jinja Environment